ptorn/bth-ramverk2-chat/README.md

 ## Installation method 2 using Docker

-If you don't have a mongodb server already setup then this method using docker-compose will get you up and running in just a few steps.
+If you don't have a MongoDB server already setup, then this method using docker-compose will get you up and running in just a few steps.

 ### First clone the repo